-Although under-promoted, this natural attraction can rank easily within the top 50 outdoor destinations on entire European continent.
+Although under-promoted, this natural attraction can rank easily within the top 50 outdoor destinations on the entire European continent.
 A natural wonder, this Canyon stretches for miles on end, with tall and picturesque cliffs on each side, and crystal green water in between.

 A hiking trail follows the lake below, giving you breathtaking views from above.
 But should you, however, decide to take a closer look, renting a kayak will be an experience of a lifetime.

-Near the canyon there is a really old monastery, and a nice restaurant with an unprecedented panoramic view of the lake.
+Near the canyon, there is a really old monastery and a nice restaurant with an unprecedented panoramic view of the lake.
 But what takes away the show is the cave complex nearby.
 Home to some of the deepest caves ever to be discovered, Matka is a regular spot for recreational divers and explorers alike.

-Vodno is a green and lush mountain that towers above the capitol.
+Vodno is a green and lush mountain that towers above the capital.
 Its proximity to the city, however, is what makes it so special.
 From the center of Skopje to its foothills, it’ll take you just a 15-minute walk.
 Once there, surprising scenery unfolds.

 Vodno has a number of hiking trails, suitable for every level of fitness.
-It’s also a training ground for many mountain biking aficionados, so if you are confident in your skills of handling a bike make sure rent one and give it a spin.
+It’s also a training ground for many mountain biking aficionados, so if you are confident in your skills of handling a bike make sure to rent one and give it a spin.

 The cable car, on the other hand, is an excellent option for enjoying the panoramic view of the city without breaking a sweat.
 A reminder of low prices, the two-way ride will cost you $2 only.

-Once at the top, there is a gigantic metal construction of a cross built to overlook the city.
+Once at the top, there is a gigantic metal construction of cross built to overlook the city.
 You’ll love it.

 The Old Bazaar

 If you are a fan of cultural heritage, do make sure to visit the Old Bazar.
 With Ottoman influence evident up to this day, it’s a reminder of a distant past.
-Family workshops, small storefronts, traditional restaurants, and Ottoman architecture, the Old Bazar is one of the most captivating places in Skopje.
+With family workshops, small storefronts, traditional restaurants, and Ottoman architecture, the Old Bazar is one of the most captivating places in Skopje.